FPSensor/FPSensor/README.md

 Supported devices:

- - **Google Pixel 7** Locked in stock so i´m not going to develop on it for now
+ - **Motorola Moto G9 Plus [odessa]** Locked in stock for now
  - **Motorola Moto G100 [nio]**
  - **Samsung Galaxy A52/A72 [a52q/a72q]** [only by Proton+ dev]
  - **Samsung Galaxy S21FE [r9s]** [only by Proton+ dev]
  - **Xiaomi Redmi 14C [lake]** [don´t develop on it for now]

 ⚠️ I do not maintain public builds at the moment.

-I currently don't have a working PC due to a motherboard failure.
-Once repaired, I plan to return to active development.
-Edit: My pc would return today but i dont have a server to provide builds for now.

-Also i have a Redmi 4X that i can`t unlock, a old LG F60 and a Huawei P8 Lite.
+Also i have a Redmi 4X that i can`t unlock, a old LG F60, a Huawei P8 Lite and a Redmi Note 6 Pro but its locked by MI ACC and i dont hav that money for unlocking rn.
 But these are useless

 if You want me to add another device to this list u have two options: